leverj/api/source/index.html.md

 /contract/:symbol/order/:orderid
 ```

-The parameters "symbol" and "orderid" need to be filled in when making a REST call to server.
+The parameters `:symbol` and `:orderid` need to be filled in when making a REST call to server.
-To get a specific order with id 123e4567-e89b-12d3-a456-426655440000 of contract BTC1, the actual url would be
+To get a specific order with id `123e4567-e89b-12d3-a456-426655440000` of contract `BTC1`, the actual url would be

 ```
 https://live.coinpit.io/api/v1/contract/BTC1/order/123e4567-e89b-12d3-a456-426655440000
 ```
+### HTTP headers
+HTTP 1.1 requires `Host` header.
+In the examples here, we have used testnet host `live.coinpit.me`.
+For production use, you should change it to `live.coinpit.io`.
+You also need `Authorization` and `Nonce` headers for protected resources.
+You may also add other appropriate headers, which are omitted here for brevity.

+<a name="loginless"></a>
 # Loginless Authentication

 Loginless is a zero-knowledge authentication system, which relies on ECDSA.
 The scheme involves arriving at a shared secret using your private key and the public key of the peer.
 Every request is HMAC authenticated using this shared secret.